HOME | SPEAKING SCHEDULE | TOPICS | ABOUT DAVE | BOOKS | CANGENEALOGY |

 Mining the Canadian Census

 Canadian census records are a tremendous source of genealogical information.
 Although the first nominal enumerations were done in the French colonies in 1666 and 1667, the most useful census returns date from 1851 through 1926.
 They provide snapshots of the population every five or ten years, and make it easier to sort out family units and relationships.
 To be most effective, a genealogist will need to understand the scope and limitations of the census, and to know which supporting documents will enhance the information found in the returns.
 Some of the limitations of the census are sure to surprise most researchers.
 Although the first nominal enumerations were done in the French colonies in 1666 and 1667, the most useful census returns date from 1851 through 1921.

-Canada has hundreds of websites of prime value to genealogists, but it is important to know which ones will give the most value for the time you invest.
-Which sites to use?
-That will depend on which of the 10 provinces and three territories your family called home.
-Several sources should be checked by everyone, but some of the best finds will be in the regional or local websites.
+Many Americans have ancestors or cousins in Canada, and research north of the border can be rewarding.
+It is important to understand the differences between research in Canada and the United States.
+Canada has hundreds of websites of prime value to genealogists, and the sites to use will depend on which of the 10 provinces and three territories your family called home.
+Several sources should be checked by everyone, but some of the best finds will be in regional or local websites.
 This session will quickly guide you to the top sites, where it will be possible for you to make good progress on your Canadian lines.
 Links are on CanGenealogy, the most accessible Canadian link site.